gardener/gardener/docs/concepts/operator.md

 ### [`Controller Registrar` controller](../../pkg/operator/controller/controllerregistrar)

 This controller registers controllers, which need to be installed in two contexts.
-If the Garden cluster is separate from the Seed cluster, the `gardener-operator` will start these controllers.
-If the Garden cluster is a Seed cluster, the controllers will be started by gardenlet.
+If the Garden cluster is at the same time used as a Seed cluster, the `gardener-operator` will start these controllers.
+If the Garden cluster is separate from the Seed cluster, the controllers will be started by gardenlet.

 Currently, this applies to two controllers:
 * [`NetworkPolicy` controller](gardenlet.md#networkpolicy-controller)